radwansalem2030/radwan-react-would-you-rather-fwd-udacity-project/README.md

 # Would You Rather Project: A Game - Web App
-Would You Rather web app for for a web game is created Using Redux to manage the application state as a part of the [FWD-Advanced Track-Udacity's React Nanodegree program](https://egfwd.com/).
+Would You Rather web app for a web game is created Using Redux to manage the application state as a part of the [FWD-Advanced Track-Udacity's React Nanodegree program](https://egfwd.com/).

 ## About
 Would You Rather is a single-page app (All actions for navigation happens in same page), Let you to mange your a questions game according to: